 What if the traditional site is not where He was born?
 In order to know, we would need to find two things: Rachel’s tomb and Midgal Eder (Tower of the Flock) Why?
-Because we know the Messiah would be born inside of the Tower of the Flock, and, because we know that the Tower of the Flock was close to Rachel’s tomb.
+Because we can make a strong case that He would be born inside the Tower of the Flock., and, because we know that the Tower of the Flock was close to Rachel’s tomb.

 So Rachel died and was buried on the way to Ephrath (that is, Bethlehem).
 Over her tomb Jacob set up a pillar, and to this day that pillar marks Rachel’s tomb.
 Israel moved on again and pitched his tent beyond Migdal Eder.
 (Gen. 35:19-21)